| 1981 |

 | 2011 |

-Upon erythroid differentiation, cohesin and its loading factor Nipbl bind the beta-globin LCR, CTCF insulator elements, and the specific activated globin gene; Nipbl-dependent cohesin binding is required for long-range chromatin interactions between CTCF insulators and between the LCR distal enhancer and the target gene, and these interactions are necessary for globin gene expression. |
+Upon erythroid differentiation, cohesin and its loading factor Nipbl bind the beta-globin LCR and the activated globin gene; Nipbl-dependent cohesin binding is required for long-range chromatin interactions between CTCF insulator elements and between the LCR distal enhancer and the target globin gene, the latter being critical for globin gene expression in vivo and in vitro. |

 The Journal of biological chemistry |